jmamma/MegaCommand_Design/README.md

 TEST POINT: Run the SRAM firmware test.

   4. MEC switches (Make sure these sit completely flush with the board and are not leaning to one side)
-  5. LCD Trimmer (1_0_1 board only only)
-  6. Resistor arrays
+  5. Resistor arrays
-  7. Encoders (Make sure these sit completely flush with the board and are not leaning to one side)
+  6. Encoders (Make sure these sit completely flush with the board and are not leaning to one side)

 TEST POINT: Run the button and encoder test firmware.
-  8. ICS: MIDI Optocouplers.
+  7. ICS: MIDI Optocouplers.
-  9. Resistors + diodes
+  8. Resistors + diodes
-10. MIDI DIN ports.
-(1_0_1 board requires removal of the 2 front pins by pulling the entire piece of aluminum from the connector)
+  9. MIDI DIN ports.

 TEST POINT: Insert SD Card, Run the MIDIPort test firmware.

- 11. Power Jack (+9V tip)
+ 10. Power Jack (+9V tip)
- 12. Yamaichi SD card holder.
+ 11. Yamaichi SD card holder.

 TEST POINT: Run the SDCARD test firmware

 OLED Display:
- 13. Oled display requires correct resistor poisiton in order to be configured for SPI mode.
+ 12. Oled display requires correct resistor poisiton in order to be configured for SPI mode.
 (See documentation above to confirm the resistor placement)
- 14. Male header to be soldered to OLED board.
+ 13. Male header to be soldered to OLED board.
 Header is then soldered on to MegaCommand PCB.
 The height of the OLED display is important.
 The distance between the mainboard pcb, and the bottom on the OLED pcb should be 5mm when soldered.

- 15. LEDs (+ anode pin nearest to the bottom of the board for both LEDs. ).
+ 14. LEDs (+ anode pin nearest to the bottom of the board for both LEDs. ).
 When soldered, the tip of the LED should measure 11mm above mainboard pcb.

- 16. Power switch. (optional, you can solder a short between the two right most pins on EG1212B
+ 15. Power switch. (optional, you can solder a short between the two right most pins on EG1212B

  Expansion Headers:

- 17. These are short 5mm headers.
+ 16. These are short 5mm headers.
 It might not be possible to buy them at the right length so you'll need to cut them down to 10 pin.

 TEST POINT: Run the LCD and LED test firmware.